-- 1 If you purchased charts on a memory card, insert the card into a memory card slot on the chartplotter or Garmin memory card reader. - 2 Open the ActiveCaptain app on your mobile device, and connect it to the chartplotter (Getting Started with the ActiveCaptain App, page 28). - 3 After the ActiveCaptain app connects to the chartplotter, make sure your mobile device is connected to the internet. - 4 In the ActiveCaptain app, select Chart > Solution > My Charts, and verify that an active subscription for the charts is shown in the list. - 5 If necessary, connect the ActiveCaptain app to the chartplotter to complete the activation process.
+- 1 If you purchased charts on a memory card, insert the card into a memory card slot on the chartplotter or Garmin memory card reader. - 2 Open the ActiveCaptain app on your mobile device, and connect it to the chartplotter (Getting Started with the ActiveCaptain App, page 10). - 3 After the ActiveCaptain app connects to the chartplotter, make sure your mobile device is connected to the internet. - 4 In the ActiveCaptain app, select Chart > > My Charts, and verify that an active subscription for the charts is shown in the list - 5 If necessary, connect the ActiveCaptain app to the chartplotter to complete the activation process.

 The ActiveCaptain app activates the subscription automatically after it connects to the internet and then to the chartplotter.
 The ActiveCaptain app shows the subscription status in the My Charts list.
-NOTE: It might take a few hours to verify the new subscription.